 Halfway Burger Week at Arcisfoodblog!
 Keeping it international with a Mexican Cemita burger that I made some time ago.
 This one is based on the “Cemita Burger with Refried Beans, Chipotle Mayo, Avocado and Oaxacan Cheese” recipe I found over at seriouseats.com.

-Obviously, getting fresh Mexican produce, like the cemita rolls, pápalo, Queso Oaxaca, here in the Netherlands is nearly impossible, but luckily you can substitute them with more easily available ingredients, like brioche buns, coriander leaves and mozzarella.
+Obviously, getting fresh Mexican produce, like the cemita rolls, pápalo, Queso Oaxaca, here in the Netherlands is nearly impossible.
+Luckily you can substitute them with more readily available ingredients, like brioche buns, coriander leaves, and mozzarella.

 This burger variety that Daniel Gritzer came up with has layers of refried beans, shredded lettuce, tomato slices, coriander leaves, a beef patty, chipotle mayonnaise (and whole chipotle adobados peppers for the brave/insane), slices of avocado and shredded mozzarella cheese.